 Following an IVF cycle there may be enough embryos produced to freeze for use at a later date.
-Not all embryos produced are suitable to freeze, and of those frozen approximately 90% will survive the freeze/thaw process.
+Not all embryos produced are suitable to freeze, however of those frozen approximately 95% plus will survive the freeze/thaw process.

 The advantages are: